Charlarthebar/ShortList.ai-archive/docs/business-plan.md

 #### (C) Matching + Subscriptions
 Candidates can:
 - subscribe to specific jobs even if currently filled
+  - automated AI interview to determine fit to that specific job
 - subscribe to “role archetypes” (e.g., New Grad SWE, ML Engineer)
 - receive alerts when:
   - a job reopens